spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 [{"name":"default","type":"Kubernetes","maximumTaskExecutions":3,"runningExecutionCount":0}]
 ```

-### Run the sample with multiple files
+### Run the Sample with Multiple Files

-With the sample stream deployed, upload the 20 files in `data/spilt` to `/remote-files` files.
+With the sample stream deployed, upload the twenty files in `data/spilt` to `/remote-files` files.
 In the `task-launcher` logs, you should see the exponential backoff working:

 ```
 2019-06-14 15:00:48.247  INFO 1 --- [pool-2-thread-1] o.s.c.s.a.t.l.d.s.LaunchRequestConsumer  : Polling period reset to 1000 ms.